 A trumpet tuner is a small device that sits inside the brass case, allowing you to quickly and easily change the pitch of any instrument.
 They're often referred to as “tone controllers" because you can quickly raise or lower the tunable button.
 This feature is especially useful if multiple players are using the same trumpet.

-Trumpet prices start around $20 and go up to around about $1200, depending on construction and tonewood.
-If you’re just starting out, you can find some decent beginner models, all for about the same price.
-Many of these models have plastic bodies and heads that are a little bit rough around the edges, but they may still be the best choice for a beginner. $400 to $500 is where you start to find professional-grade trumpet models.
+Trumpet prices start around $20 and go to $1200 and beyond.
+If you’re just starting out, you can find some decent beginner models, all for about the same price (maybe $200-$300). $400 to $500 is where you start to find professional-grade trumpet models.
 These models often have nickel-plated brass bodies, which are more durable and easier to maintain.
 A beginner or intermediate player can often get away with a $200 to $300 entry-level trumpet.
-You'll likely find a few basic student models in this price range, as well.

 How We Chose Our List of the Best Trumpets

 Trumpets are complex instruments with a wide range of features and options, and to bring you a comprehensive buying guide, we used the following criteria to narrow down the best trumpets available.